what is scs?

 Yes, the stimulator can controlled by the patient using a programmer that acts as a remote control.

-Can I travel or move to another part of they country?
+Can I travel or move with sCS?

 Yes, you can travel and move to another part of the country.
 We utilize international companies and have customer service reps throughout the country.